dominikscheder/courses/README.md

 Note: Go-to-source tooltips will only work if `code` has been bound to open the default code editor (e.g., VSCode) in the terminal.

-⚠️ Do not forget to an ordinary `gleam run` before publishing the `public/` folder again—you don't want to publish the go-to-source tooltips!
+⚠️ Do not forget to an ordinary `gleam run` before publishing the `public/` folder again—you don't want to publish the go-to-source tooltips! ️️⚠️

 ## 9. Source Formatter

-Run `gleam run -- --fmt` for default 55 to reformat at char per line formatting or `gleam run -- --fmt <X>` to format line length to X chars per line.
+Run `gleam run -- --which course1 --fmt` for default 55 to reformat at char per line formatting or `gleam run -- --which course1 --fmt <X>` to format line length to X chars per line.

 ## 10. VSCode Settings